Credit Cards - What You Need To Know - Training Manual

 Many mileage awards earned on credit cards require that you be flexible in scheduling your travel.
 Try flying on weekdays or on early morning or late night flights, when more seats are available.
 If it is consistently hard to book travel using miles earned on a specific credit card, investigate other card mileage programs, especially those that tout “no blackout dates” on travel.

-It may be deceptive if the company did not reveal that you have to spend $450 each month before you will receive the 5% rebate.
-You might have missed the disclosure because credit card companies often list the details in the fine print, which many cardholders don’t read.
+It may be deceptive if the company did not disclose that you have to spend $450 each month before you will receive the 5% rebate.
+You might have not seen the disclosure because credit card companies often list the details in the fine print, which many cardholders don’t read.

 I had credit card insurance and I became seriously ill.
 It was then that I learned that the service I was paying for only allowed me to suspend payments while I was ill.
 The balance continued to accrue interest.
 Where can I complain about this?